ZIZO932/Terraskipper/journal.md

 **Date:** Day 6
 **Time Spent:** 3 hours

-I designed the tail, which is responsible for assisting movement and balance.
-At first, I wanted a complex segmented tail, but that felt unnecessary and hard to control.
+Tail design, which helps with movement and balance, was my design.
+Initially, I wanted to create a complex tail, but this seems rather unnecessary and difficult to manage.
-I simplified it to a single flexible structure controlled by one servo.
-This decision saved time and made the motion easier to program later.
+I was able to simplify this to a single flexible system that is controlled by a single servo motor.
+This move saves time when programming this function later on.

 ![Alt text](/Images/10.png)